ruby2js/ruby2js/docs/src/_examples/stimulus/installation.md

 The generated JavaScript is functionally equivalent to the JavaScript that you would hand generate to perform the same function.
-This means that the generated production bundled will be just as small as if you had coded the JavaScript yourself, and will be fully compatible with other JavaScript classes you may have.
-In other words, you can freely mix and match.
+This means that the generated production bundle will be just as small as if you had coded the JavaScript yourself, and will be fully compatible with other JavaScript classes you may have.
+In other words, you can freely mix and match Ruby and JavaScript implementations in the same application.

 For this reason, there is no lock-in.
 You can start in Ruby and if you should ever decide to convert a class to JavaScript, feel free to check in the